-RECENT EXECUTIVE ORDERS MAY ADVERSELY AFFECT THE PERFORMANCE OF THE FUND -
+RECENT EXECUTIVE ORDERS MAY ADVERSELY AFFECT THE PERFORMANCE OF THE FUNDS -

 Pursuant to recent executive orders, U.S. persons are prohibited from engaging in transactions in, or possession of, publicly traded securities of certain companies that are determined to be linked to the People's Republic of China military, intelligence and security apparatus, or securities that are derivative of, or are designed to provide investment exposure to, those securities.
-If the issuer of any of the equity securities held by the Fund is in the future designated as such a prohibited company, the value of that company may be adversely affected, perhaps significantly, which would adversely affect the performance of the Fund.
-In addition, under these circumstances, the Fund is expected to remove the equity securities of that company from the Fund.
-Any changes to the composition of the Fund in response to these executive orders could adversely affect the performance of the Fund.
+If the issuer of any of the equity securities held by either Fund is in the future designated as such a prohibited company, the value of that company may be adversely affected, perhaps significantly, which would adversely affect the performance of that Fund.
+In addition, under these circumstances, that Fund is expected to remove the equity securities of that company from that Fund.
+Any changes to the composition of either Fund in response to these executive orders could adversely affect the performance of that Fund.

-• THE ANTI-DILUTION PROTECTION FOR THE FUND IS LIMITED -
+• THE ANTI-DILUTION PROTECTION FOR THE FUNDS IS LIMITED -

-The calculation agent will make adjustments to the Share Adjustment Factor for certain events affecting the shares of the Fund.
-However, the calculation agent will not make an adjustment in response to all events that could affect the shares of the Fund.
+The calculation agent will make adjustments to the Share Adjustment Factor for each Fund for certain events affecting the shares of that Fund.
+However, the calculation agent will not make an adjustment in response to all events that could affect the shares of the Funds.
 If an event occurs that does not require the calculation agent to make an adjustment, the value of the notes may be materially and adversely affected.

-The Fund
+The Funds

-The Fund is an actively-managed exchange-traded fund of ARK ETF Trust, a registered investment company, with an investment objective of long-term growth of capital, that primarily invests in equity securities of U.S. and non-U.S. companies relevant to the Fund's investment theme of disruptive innovation.
-For additional information about the Fund, see Annex A in this pricing supplement.
+The ARK Innovation ETF is an actively-managed exchange-traded fund of ARK ETF Trust, a registered investment company, with an investment objective of long-term growth of capital, that primarily invests in equity securities of U.S. and non-U.S. companies relevant to the ARK Innovation ETF's investment theme of disruptive innovation.
+For additional information about the ARK Innovation ETF, see Annex A in this pricing supplement.